ethyca/fides/docs/fides/docs/guides/query_execution.md

 6. select internal_id, comment from users where id in [ <id values from (3) >]
 ```

-Logically, we are creating a linked graph using the connections you've specified between your collections to retrieve your data.
+Behind the scenes, Fides is creating linked graph using the connections you've specified between your collections to retrieve your data.

 ![Example graph](../img/traversal_graph.png "Example graph")